 Let’s take an example to see how it looks like in reality.

-You have planned to provide control of birth to every woman in your local area who are in great need of it.
+You have planned to provide control of birth to every woman in your local area who is in great need of it.

 Related articles of ours: